-To get directions, browse to the Maps page on the Wahsega website or call us.
-Please note that a GPS device, smart phone map app or online map are not good sources of directions.
+If you would like to visit the Wahsega 4-H Center, please call us ahead of time to make arrangements as we are not normally open to the public.
+To get directions to Wahsega visit wahsega4h.org home page or call us.
+Please note that a GPS device, smart phone map app or online map are not good sources of directions and may direct you down very rough gravel forest service roads.
 You will need to notify the Extension Office in your county before the week of camp if you plan to visit or pick up your child at camp during the week or on Friday morning.
+We do not recommend parents visiting children during the middle of the week of camp.